microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

 # Moving Average (Power BI Report)

 The _Moving Average_ report gives a clear picture of your organization's average sales over a 30 day period.
 This can be used to identify key trends over a set period of time.
-This report focuses on teh Sales Amount averages and comparing this against a 30 day average.
+This report focuses on the Sales Amount and comparing the current sales amount value against a 30 day average.

 This report is meant for higher level employees to identify key trends and make changes based on average sales.